Rakib047/FoodBear/README.md

 # FoodBear

-FoodBear is a food delivery website aimed at providing users with a convenient platform to order food from various restaurants.
+FoodBear is a food delivery website I developed as part of my 4-1 term project for the Software Development Sessional course at BUET.
+It allows users to order food from various restaurants conveniently.

+The website is built on the MERN stack, comprising MongoDB, Express.js, React.js, and Node.js.
+It includes features like location wise restaurant search, menu browsing, cart management,home kitchen,restaurant analytics,order tracking and many more to provide a seamless user experience.

 ## Features